-Save Cancel
+Login Flow Edit Save

 Туре Flow

 Name Register Login Flow

 Flow Register_User

 User License Salesforce

 Profile Standard User

 Render Flow in Lightning Runtime Render Flow in Lightning Runtime

+Save

-- 4. Select the type of flow you created.
+Available in: Essentials, Professional, Enterprise, Performance, Unlimited, and Developer Editions 4.
+Select the type of flow you created.
 Choose Flow if you created the flow with the Cloud Flow Designer.
-Choose Visualforce Page if you created the flow with Visualforce. - Note: For Visualforce Page login flows, make sure that the profiles that you intend to associate with this login flow have access to the Visualforce Page. - 5.
-From the dropdown list of available flows, choose which one to use for this login flow. - 6.
+Choose Visualforce Page if you created the flow with Visualforce.

+Note: For Visualforce Page login flows, make sure that the profiles that you intend to associate with this login flow have access to the Visualforce Page.

+- 5. From the dropdown list of available flows, choose which one to use for this login flow. - 6.
 Select a user license for the profile that you want to connect to the login flow. - 7.
 From the list of available profiles for this license, select the profile to associate with this login flow. - 8.
 If you want the login flow to resemble the Lightning Experience UI, select Render Flow in Lightning Runtime.
 If you don't select this option, the login flow resembles Salesforce Classic. - Note: A login flow is independent of which UI users use: Lightning Experience or Salesforce Classic.
 You can set a login flow to resemble Lightning Experience even if users log in to Salesforce Classic.
 Likewise, you can set a login flow to resemble Salesforce Classic even if users log in to Lightning Experience.